Serving all people by providing personalized health and wellness through exemplary care, education and research.

 For most of us, whether picking up a pen or driving a car, our body moves when we want it to.
 But imagine parts of your body moving without you telling them to.
 That's what happens to people who have movement disorders such as Parkinson's disease, essential tremor, dystonia and Tourette syndrome.

-"Movement disorders can cause too much or too little movement," says Madhavi Thomas, M.D., a neurologist on the medical staff at Baylor All Saints Medical Center at Fort Worth's Clinic for Movement Disorders.
+"Movement disorders can cause too much or too little movement," says Madhavi Thomas, MD, a neurologist on the medical staff at Baylor Scott & White All Saints Medical Center – Fort Worth's Clinic for Movement Disorders.
 "They really affect quality of life for our patients."

 "The Clinic for Movement Disorders was specifically designed to help patients with Parkinson's, essential tremor, dystonia and other movement disorders get the specialized care they need through a multidisciplinary team of physicians and physical, occupational and speech therapists," says Ab Siadati, M.D., medical director of the Deep Brain Stimulation Program at Baylor Fort Worth.